Chippewa / Ojibwa History

 • Francis Humphrey, Silver Star, Bronze Star Oak Leaf Cluster, Purple Heart, Leech Lake band

-• George Humphery, Silver Star, Leech Lake Band
+• George Humphery Jr., Silver Star, Leech Lake Band

 • Charles Lincoln, Purple Heart, Leech Lake